nmarcetic/django_openshift/README.md

 TODO: fix this :) , implement grunt task runner!

-You can create .httaccess file in
+You can create .httaccess in wsgi directory.

 **Deploy to OpenShift**